jideoyelayo1/OrderbookSim/README.md

 ## Overview

 OrderbookSim is a C++ application that simulates an order book used in financial markets.
 It manages and matches buy and sell orders efficiently and calculates the volume-weighted average price (VWAP).
-This project is designed to help understand how order books work and to simulate trading scenarios with different types of orders.
+The project also includes a neural network built from scratch to predict sell prices.
+This simulation helps users understand how order books work and how neural networks can be applied to financial data.

 ## Key Components